lemonlabsuk/scala-uri/README.md

 [![Build Status](https://secure.travis-ci.org/theon/scala-uri.png?branch=master)](https://travis-ci.org/theon/scala-uri)

-`scala-uri` is a small self contained Scala library that helps you work with URIs with the following features:
+`scala-uri` is a small self contained Scala library that helps you work with URIs.
+It has the following features:

  * A DSL for building URIs
  * A parser to parse URIs from Strings.